Crime in Myanmar

-Crime is present in various forms in Myanmar (also known as Burma) and is continuous with the activities of many drug trafficking financed militias at the eastern and western border regions, and with corruption within and challenges to the central government.
+Crime is present in various forms in Myanmar (also known as Burma) and is continuous with the activities of many drug trafficking-financed militias in the eastern and western border regions, and with corruption within and challenges to the central government, particularly since the 2021 military coup.

 Crime by type

 Murder

 In 2012, Burma had a murder rate of 15.2 per 100,000 population.
 There were a total of 8,044 murders in Burma in 2012.
 Factors influencing Burma's high murder rate include communal violence and armed conflict.

 Terrorism

 Terrorism in Burma primarily consists of anti-government militant activity.
 Militant separatists in India, such as the United Liberation Front of Assam and the United National Liberation Front, have bases in Burma from which they launch attacks.

 Corruption

 Burma is perceived to be one of the world's most corrupt nations.
 The 2012 Transparency International Corruption Perceptions Index ranked the country at number 171, out of 176 countries in total.
 The Burmese government has been making an effort to curb corruption in the country, these efforts have proven ineffective, as Myanmar remains 130 out of 180 in the CPI.